sosy-lab/cpachecker/doc/SV-Comp.md

   - when done with the 2 steps above, cut the svcompXX configurations and paste them into the same folder they are in now, but rooted at `config/unmaintained`
   - open each configuration cut and pasted and update all paths such that all paths of none svcompXX configurations are updated to reflect their new location in `config/unmaintained` and its subfolders i.e. repair all paths to configurations referenced outside `config/unmaintained` except for svcompXX configurations
+- check file differences to make sure no additional edits are done, e.g. using `diff -u2 -r --ignore-matching-lines=SPDX-FileCopyrightText` on all edited files
 - important: run the old, new, and unmaintained competition configuration on the entire set of SV-COMP XX and check that their results match
 - change the configuration names in all benchmark definitions in `test/test-sets` from svcompXX to svcompYY